morganhawkins/NeuralNetwork/README.md

 # Visualizations

-### Visualizing the training of 2 Compressers on a picture of the digit 3.
+### Visualizing the training of 3 Compressers with different activation functions on a picture of the digit 3.

 This is the original image that we would like our network to be able to transform into an image of higher resolution.